LAAC-LSCP/Zooniverse/README.md

 ```

 Enter your zooniverse username.
 Next it will ask for your password.
-Next time, it will remember both pieces of informaiton and you'll be able to press enter without re-entering them.
+Next time, it will remember both pieces of information and you'll be able to press enter without re-entering them.

 Then it will pause again and you will see something like: